easafe/purescript-flame/docs/events.md

         HE.button [HA.onClick Roll] "Roll"
 ]
 ```
-Whenever `update` receives the `Roll` message, a `Tuple` (using the infix operator `:>`) with the model and the effect list is returned .
-Performed the effect in the list in turn raises the `Update` message, which carries the generated random number that will be our new model.
+Whenever `update` receives the `Roll` message, a `Tuple` (using the infix operator `:>`) of the model and effect list is returned.
+Performing the effect in the list raises the `Update` message, which carries the generated random number that will be the new model.

 Likewise, we could define a loading screen to appear before AJAX requests
 ```haskell